 With another celebration or holiday on the horizon, your parents say that they don’t need anything.
 Of course they’re grateful for your gifts, but they have everything they want, so they urge you: don’t worry about it!
 When someone insists that they don’t “need” a gift, it’s often time to look towards personalized options that celebrate who they are and what they mean to you.

 It takes a bit more creativity to find personalized gifts for parents but the results go much further than checking an item off a shopping list.
 The trick is creating something they never would have made or purchased for themselves.
-Handmade presents are more than practical — they act as daily reminders of their loving role in your life.
-Here are 40 DIY gift ideas for parents that have everything.
+Whether you’re shopping for their birthday or can’t think about what to get them besides a Christmas card, here are DIY gift ideas for parents that have everything.

 1. Home Office Makeover

 Do your parents have a special place in their home to work?
-Fill it with unique, photo-filled items like easel photo frames, pencil holders, mugs and glass photo prints.
+Fill it with unique, photo-filled items like easel canvases, desk caddies, mugs and glass photo prints.
 Coordinate with your siblings to each purchase a different photo item to complete the desk redesign.

 2. Easel Photo Display